superG1zm0/rdr2-quadcopter/README.md

-# gta5-quadcopter
+# rdr2-quadcopter
-Adds a basic quadcopter sim to GTA V
+Porting of quadcopter mod from GTA V to RDR 2